jliclaire/Zendesk-Ticket-Viewer/README.md

 #### Testing Results:

 I wrote a total of 13 tests for this application of which all passed.
 However, when testing, the methods in the Pagination class run with the displaying of the ticket list and errors to the terminal.
 Therefore, the testing results are interrupted with method call results.
-For example, as seen from below screenshot, an error message is displayed on top of the terminal as it was called by the Pagination class method: goToPage() with the invalid input "hi" from the testing data array.
+For example, as seen from below screenshot, an error message is displayed on top of the terminal as it was called by the Pagination class method: goToPage() with the an invalid input from the testing data array.

 I'm sure there is a way to solve this problem.
 I will keep working on finding a solution for it.